IITD-data-systems/ws-2024/README.md

 Winter School by ~~17th November 2024~~ **21st November 2024**.

 ## Logistics<a name="logistics"></a>
-- **Venue**: Department of Computer Science and Engineering, IIT Delhi
+- **Venue**: Room 501, Bharti building, Department of Computer Science and Engineering, IIT Delhi.
 - **Dates**: December 2nd – December 6th, 2024
 - **Accommodation**: Hostel accommodation including breakfast, lunch, dinner, and high tea will be provided from Dec 1st -- Dec 7th, 2024.
 In addition, a